kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(ii\) The date the certificate is issued; or

-\(iii\) The date specified in the plan approved under §25.571(b) for completion of the full-scale fatigue testing and demonstrating that widespread fatigue damage will not occur in the airplane structure.
+\(iii\) The date specified in the plan approved under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.571   Damage—tolerance and fatigue evaluation of structure.|§25.571]](b) for completion of the full-scale fatigue testing and demonstrating that widespread fatigue damage will not occur in the airplane structure.

 \(3\) Applicants for amendments to TCs, with the exception of amendments to TCs specified in paragraphs (c)(6) or (c)(7) of this section, if the original TC was issued before January 14, 2011: No later than the latest of the following dates: